 We supply a wide range of traditional coffins and caskets from the most simple to the most elaborate.
-We can also supply more environment-friendly modern coffins made from wicker, bamboo, or cardboard.
+We can also supply more environmentally-friendly modern coffins made from wicker, bamboo, or cardboard.
 A painted coffin, with pictures reflecting the life of the deceased can also be arranged.
 All are suitable for both burial or cremation.
 Please ask to view our coffin and casket brochure.

 If you are offering guests refreshments after the funeral, you will need to consider:

 - The venue: home, hotel, church hall, club or pub?

 - The number of guests

 - What type of refreshments are to be served?

 - We will be happy to advise you on local venues and caterers that can meet your requirements.